tallenglish/HyperComplex/README.md

 - i * i = j * j = k * k = -1
 - i * j * k = -1

-Here we can see the benefits to splitting out positives and negatives, with `red, blue, green` showing rotations about `+i, +j, +k` respectively and `purple, orange, yellow` showing the negatives.
-Even with only three rotations, this graph is starting to look too busy to see clearly, however as we see with only the positive or negative rotations displayed (and only the first three colours required) the three circle groups representing SO(3) can be clearly visible.

 ```python
 # NOTE: Takes less than 2s